 Finding the best eSIM can be challenging because there are so many on the market!
 It feels like there’s a new one out every day — but not all are created equal.
 I’ve tested some myself and trawled through user reviews to help you narrow your search.
-Here are the pros and cons of the major eSIM providers out there, including Holafly, Saily, Jetpac, Airalo, and ETravelSim.
+Here are the pros and cons of the major eSIM providers out there, including Holafly, Saily, Roamless, Jetpac, ETravelSim and Airalo.
 I’ve also included discounts codes wherever possible.

 This post may contain affiliate links.
 Buying an eSIM through some of these links generates a small commission for me at no extra cost to you.
-Thanks for your support!
+In some cases, it even means you get a discount!
+Thanks for your support.

 Choosing the best eSIM for you